ic-it/ic-it.github.io/src/content/blog/man-dont-get-angry.md

 the twists and turns.

 ### Better approach
-I propose a different approach.
-Let's view the board from a new perspective.
+I propose a simpler solution.

 Previously, I described the path that a player moves along as a 'row'.
 This path is homeomorphic to a circle.
 The player can